-- Name of the design unit(s) in the file; - File name; - Purpose of the code, description of hardware or functionality modelled; - Limitations to the model and known errors, if any, including any assumptions made; - Design library where the code is intended to be compiled in; - List of all analysis dependencies, if any; - Naming convention; - Author(s) including full address; - Simulator(s), simulator version(s) and platform(s) used; - Change list, containing version numbers, author(s), the dates and a description of all changes performed.
+- Name of the design unit(s) in the file; - File name; - Purpose of the code, description of hardware modelled; - Limitations to the model and known errors, if any, including any assumptions made; - Design library where the code is intended to be compiled in; - List of all analysis dependencies, if any;

+- Author(s) including full address; - Simulator(s), simulator version(s) and platform(s) used; - Change list, containing version numbers, author(s), the dates and a description of all changes performed (as a minimum this list shall be updated for each delivery, in case a change has taken place).

 Each subprogram declaration, subprogram, process, block etc. shall be immediately preceded by a description of its function, including any limitations and assumptions.
-For subprograms, the parameters and the result shall also be described.
+For subprograms, the parameters and result shall also be described.